 The government of Liberia needs to do more

-Asenath Mwithigah, the Global Lead on Equality Now’s End Harmful Practices program, called on the Liberian government to widely popularise the ban on FGM and support its law enforcement agents to ensure that the ban is enforced fully and added that “the newly announced three-year temporary ban on FGM in Liberia is a welcome step in the right direction.
+Asenath Mwithigah, the Global Lead on Equality Now’s End Harmful Practices program, called on the Liberian government to widely popularise the suspension on FGM and support its law enforcement agents to ensure that the suspension is enforced fully and added that “the newly announced three-year temporary suspension on FGM in Liberia is a welcome step in the right direction.
 We strongly believe that Liberia is ready for a permanent ban prohibiting FGM without exception to age.”

 We further urge the government to strengthen its witness protection mechanisms and increase investment in healthcare, social and psychosocial services for survivors.
 The process of enacting the prohibition of FGM law is a consultative process that will require collective action from all stakeholders and duty bearers, including traditional leaders, the zoes, and survivors of FGM.